Skip to main content

 Can expats get public health insurance?

-Yes, expats who are employed in Germany and earn under 69,300 Euro/year are automatically enrolled in GKV.
+Yes, expats who are employed in Germany and earn below the 2026 threshold of 77,400 Euro/year are generally enrolled in GKV automatically.
 Self-employed expats and high earners can choose between GKV and PKV.

 5

-The Jahresarbeitsentgeltgrenze (JAEG) is the annual income threshold.
-Employees earning above this amount can opt out of mandatory public insurance and choose private insurance instead.
-In 2026, this threshold is 69,300 Euro.
+The Jahresarbeitsentgeltgrenze (JAEG), or compulsory insurance threshold, is the annual gross-income limit.
+For 2026 it is 77,400 Euro/year (6,450 Euro/month).
+Employees earning above it can opt out of mandatory public insurance and choose private insurance instead.

 6